Pontifex Maximus

 View & Buy My Work

 Viewing a limited edition print in person is a good way to get a sense of its scale, the vibrancy of its colours and, all the nuances of textures of the print surface.
-My work can be found in galleries in Ireland and abroad.
+My work can be found in galleries in Ireland Spend time with a gallery proprietor who will guide you in the ins and outs of buying fine art etchings and carborundum prints and how to make an informed purchase.